-Southeastern Public Library System of Oklahoma (SEPLSO) wishes to use credit cards to streamline and enhance the purchase of Library materials and supplies.
+Southeast Oklahoma Library System (SEOLS) wishes to use credit cards to streamline and enhance the purchase of Library materials and supplies.

 The total combined authorized credit limit of all Library credit cards shall not exceed 1% of the total budget for the current fiscal year.